3salles/letask/README.md

 ### :wrench: Setting Front-end

-🚨 You must create a Firebase account and create a project to catch yours enviromment variables.
+🚨 You must create a Firebase account and create a project to catch yours environment variables.

 ### :arrow_forward: Running Front-end

-Run the following comand to see the application:
+Run the following command to see the application:

 ```bash
 $ yarn start
 ```

-The application will be avaible on `http://localhost:3000/`.
+The application will be available on `http://localhost:3000/`.

 ## :page_facing_up: License

-This project uses [MIT]() lincense.
+This project uses [MIT]() license.

 ## :woman_technologist: Author
 <p align="center">